roboflow/inference/docs/workflows/workflow_execution.md

 the same block, like an object detection model or classifier, regardless of how deeply nested your data is.
 But there is a price - the notion of `dimensionality level` which dictates which steps may be connected, which not.

-`dimensionality level` concept refers to the level of nesting of batch.
-Batch oriented Workflow inputs have `dimensionality level 1`, crops that we described in our example have `dimensionality level 2` and so on.
+<span id="dimensionality-level">`dimensionality level`</span> concept refers to the level of nesting of batch.
+Batch oriented Workflow inputs
+have `dimensionality level 1`, crops that we described in our example have `dimensionality level 2` and so on.
 What matters from the perspective of plugging inputs to specific step is: